 In this blog series, we speak with testers from various industries.
-At Testersuite we like to hear the various visions on testing and what keeps a tester busy.
-In this edition we cross the borders and meet Tom Van Den Broeck, functional management manager at Rode Kruis Vlaanderen.
+At Testersuite we like to hear the various views on testing and what keeps a tester busy.
+In this edition, we cross borders and meet Tom Van Den Broeck, manager of functional management at Rode Kruis Vlaanderen.

 "You can't get lost in big administrative processes"